gaehlerm/SoftwareEngineering/README.md

 Creating sketches and diagrams can help you find ways to refactor your code.
 This doesn't have to be UML diagrams.
 It can be anything that helps you understand your code.
 It can be a form of temporary behavior or what Feathers referred to as a "scratch refactoring".
 Essentially, a draft code that provides a rough idea of how the final code might look, without addressing all the intricate details that make real refactoring challenging.
 These tools help you better understand your code and make it easier to write the actual refactoring code.

-// Add the temporal graph from Evans? which one? nonlinear growth?

-[WELC p.200(?)]

 ## How do I get the Code under Test?

 This is a difficult topic.
 First of all, you have to be aware of the magnitude of the problem you are facing.
 In well-written software, the test code is at least as long as the production code.
-In highly regulated environments such as the airplane industry, it may take several times longer than that.
+In highly regulated environments such as the aerospace industry, it may take several times longer than that.
 If you want to write tests for a longer piece of software that has not been tested at all, it will most likely take years.
 So, achieving high test coverage is generally not feasible.
 You'll have to be more pragmatic than that.

 ### What Tests should I write?